raylutz/audit-engine-docsite/docs/index.md

 - In addition,
     - **Digital Poll Tape Report:** AuditEngine can perform a digital poll tape audit, which compares the "poll tape" from each of the polling place machines (in digital form) with the official report of election day and early voting use of those machines.
     - The "Poll List" which provides the totals of all the voters who voted so we can check that all the ballots are represented in the ballot images set.
 This is an area that needs further standardization.
-    - **Hash Codes File:** This file provides the SHA256 or similar hash for each file uploaded to the posting service.
-When the files are uploaded to our cloud-based provider (AWS) they use a slightly different method and it is important to generate the hash values the same way.
-They generate the hash value by taking the MD5 hash value of smaller chunks, of say 8MB each, and then hashing that list.
+    - **Hash Manifest:** This file provides the SHA256 (or similar) hash for each file uploaded to the posting service.
+When the files are uploaded to our cloud-based provider (AWS) they use a slightly different method (etags) and it is important to generate the hash values the same way.
    - **Computer Code Verification File:** This is at present a proposal to make sure we can trust the scanner hardware.
-See [[M1936][Securing Digital Ballot Images to Enable Auditing]]
+See [Securing Digital Ballot Images to Enable Auditing](https://copswiki.org/Common/M1936)

 Copyright (c) Citizens Oversight, Inc.